DeepTrackAI/DeepLearningCrashCourse/docker/README.md

       - Install Python & Jupyter extensions when prompted.

-      - Open Folder → /home/jovyan/work (the repo inside the container).
+      - Open Folder → `/home/jovyan/work` (the repo inside the container).

-      - Select Interpreter → the one at `/opt/conda/bin/python` (Python 3.11).
+      - Select Kernel → `Python Environments...` → pick the one at `/opt/conda/bin/python` (Python 3.11).

    5. Open any `.ipynb` and run cells.